-A total of all the mileage for this work order will be displayed at the bottom in Minutes and Miles.
+Mileage total for this work order displays at the bottom in Minutes and Miles.

-The next section is Expenses.
-These are things that are purchased from a store, and not taken from inventory.
-Things like zip-ties for rack maintenance or an extra extension cord to power a client’s system.
+The following section is Expenses.
+These are purchased from a store and not taken from inventory and might refer to zip-ties for rack maintenance or an extra extension cord to power a client’s system.
 Typically, expenses are entered by a technician while they are in the field.